gbmhunter/LinuxCanBus/README.rst

 ===========
-CppTemplate
+LinuxCanBus
 ===========

 -----------------------------------------------------------------------------------------
-A template repository to quick-start C++ development.
+A C++ user-space CAN bus driver for Linux (using socketCAN).
 -----------------------------------------------------------------------------------------

 .. image:: https://travis-ci.org/mbedded-ninja/CppTemplate.svg?branch=master